NikoIcardo/Agar.ui/README.md

 # Agar.ui
-Agar.io inspired game in python.
+Agar.io inspired game in python, of course using tkinter.

 Currently in development.